Creating crawlers

 FeedParser API

-The feed object provides two methods which both returns feed elements:
+The feed object provides two methods which both returns feed entries:

 the image URL: